Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 You could also verify the above by creating a boot entry to `VerifyMsrE2.efi` found in /OC/Tools and checking the last line it outputs is

 	This firmware has UNLOCKED MSR 0xE2 register!

+* `CFG-Lock` will re-enable everytime you update the firmware or reset it's settings so re-run `setup_var 0x5BD 0x00`.

 If you reached this far, congratulations!